metabit/bitsquare-proxy/README.md

 The code is in a *very early* stage, and it is actually only a snapshot of what I have been playing with, so consider it only for fun and hacking purposes at this moment.

 The early features are planned to be API for ticker, price/volume history, order book, and statistics of the bitsquare network.
-Since bitsquare is decentralized, API infrastructure would be offered by volunteers and the trust could be achieved using reputation, so automatic signature on the API is included.
+Since bitsquare is decentralised, API infrastructure would be offered by volunteers and the trust could be achieved using reputation, so automatic signature on the API is included.
 It is also clear that different nodes may see a different picture of the network.

 Further features would be trading bots and protocol hardening tests :)

-The API would be available on http://bitsquarek2n5map.onion

 Quickstart